10 Animals With Big Feet

 by USFWS Headquarters is licensed under CC BY 2.0

-If you ever encounter a polar bear, you should know that they are one of the largest bear species.
+If you ever encounter a polar bear, you should know they are one of the largest species.
 And are highly dangerous.

-These magnificent animals with big feet are native to the Arctic region and can reach heights of up to 8 feet, weighing around 990 pounds.
+These magnificent animals with big feet are native to the Arctic region.
+They can reach heights of up to 8 feet and weigh around 990 pounds.

-Despite their massive size, polar bears can swiftly charge at a speed of 25 miles per hour, all thanks to their substantial feet that provide support for their tremendous weight.
+Despite their massive size, polar bears can swiftly charge at a speed of 25 miles per hour, thanks to their substantial feet, which provide support for their tremendous weight.

 Similar to other bear species.
 Polar bears possess five toes on both their front and hind paws.